 The California Room at the Dr. Martin Luther King, Jr. Library collects materials on California history with emphasis on the history of San José and Santa Clara Valley.
-Some topics covered are California ethnic groups, Gold Rush, indigenous peoples, missions, railroads, earthquakes of 1906 and 1989, famous Californians, overland journeys, and Spanish and Mexican California.
+Some topics covered are California ethnic groups, Gold Rush, indigenous people, missions, railroads, earthquakes of 1906 and 1989, famous Californians, overland journeys, and Spanish and Mexican California.
 Books and journals can be found by searching the San José Library Catalog.
 Please keep in mind that the California Room collection is non-circulating.

 Our Digital Collections Database is available 24/7 and will allow you to search and view historic images.

 Please observe our Use & Handling Rules when visiting the California Room.

 The Bernal Files are a collection of notes and materials gathered by Dr. James P. Delgado when he was researching the history of Rancho Santa Teresa and Santa Clara County pioneers, with an emphasis on the Bernal family.

 This collection represents the regional history of San José and Santa Clara County, and includes materials collected in the research for Clyde Arbuckle's History of San José.